 In September 2014, the New York Declaration on Forests (NYDF) outlined ten goals that provide endorsers – including countries, sub-national governments, companies, indigenous groups, and NGOs – with ambitious global targets to protect forests and end natural forest loss by 2030.
 In 2015, the first edition of the NYDF Progress Assessment both proposed a framework and respective indicators for measuring progress toward all ten goals and offered an initial assessment on the status of progress toward their achievement.
 The 2016 report provided an in-depth analysis of Goal 2, on eliminating deforestation from agricultural commodity supply chains.
 The third edition of the NYDF Progress Report (2017) focuses on Goals 8 and 9, assessing the state of finance aligned with forest and climate goals.
 It is accompanied by brief online updates on Goals 1-10.
+The fourth edition of report – set to be published in Fall 2018 – will focus on Goal 10, strengthening forest governance, transparency, and the rule of law, while also empowering communities and recognizing the rights of indigenous peoples, especially those pertaining to their lands and resources.

 The 2017 NYDF Goals 8 and 9 Assessment Report finds that support for the development and implementation of strategies to reduce forest emissions remains insufficient.
 The magnitude of finance is highly disproportionate to the investment needs and the mitigation potential of the forest sector.
 Finance for forests in deforestation countries accounts for just over one percent of global mitigation-related development funding.
 Yet, tropical forests can provide up to 30 percent of the climate change mitigation needed to meet the objective of the Paris Agreement.